5 Incredible Makeup Looks To Rock To Your New Year’s Eve Zoom Party

 Advertisement

 "I've gone all out with my makeup this year, as the pandemic has been a good opportunity for me to explore and be creative.
 Even if you're just wearing your look at home or on Zoom, who cares?
 Rock that!
 The inspiration is red.
-It's such a vibrant colour; the colour of love.
-But it's the colour I'm feeling right now.
+It's such a vibrant color; the color of love.
+But it's the color I'm feeling right now.
 I'm ready to head into the new year, and I want to be out there.
 I want to be bold."

 Advertisement

-Milk Makeup Hydrogrip Primer available at Cult Beauty, Deep Red Resin Rhinestones available at eBay, Fenty Beauty Pro Filt'r Soft Matte Longwear Foundation available at Boots, Fenty Beauty Pro Filt'r Instant Retouch Concealer available at Boots, Fenty Beauty Match Stix Matte Skin Stick in Mocha available at Harvey Nichols, Fenty Beauty Cheeks Out Freestyle Cream Blush in Daiquiri Dip available at Boots, Fenty Beauty Gloss Bomb Cream in Fruit Snackz available at Harvey Nichols, Fenty Beauty Pro Filt'r Instant Retouch Setting Powder available at Boots.
+Milk Makeup Hydro Grip Primer, available at Milk Makeup; Deep Red Rhinestones, available at eBay; Fenty Beauty Pro Filt'r Soft Matte Longwear Foundation, available at Sephora; Fenty Beauty Pro Filt'r Instant Retouch Concealer, available at Sephora; Fenty Beauty Match Stix Matte Contour Skinstick in Mocha, available at Sephora; Fenty Beauty Cheeks Out Freestyle Cream Blush in Daiquiri Dip, available at Sephora; Fenty Beauty Gloss Bomb Cream in Fruit Snackz, available at Sephora; Fenty Beauty Pro Filt'r Instant Retouch Setting Powder, available at Sephora.

-"Rainbow colours are my favourite shades to blend.
-On New Year's Eve, there isn’t a colour scheme and you can just do what you want, so I thought I'd dream up something vibrant and top it off with lots of blush.
-I thought about colour theory and which colours would go best together, so my top tip would be to start with the lightest colour and make your way to the darkest."
+"Rainbow colors are my favorite shades to blend.
+On New Year's Eve, there isn’t a color scheme and you can just do what you want, so I thought I'd dream up something vibrant and top it off with lots of blush.
+I thought about color theory and which colors would go best together, so my top tip would be to start with the lightest color and make your way to the darkest."

+BPerfect X Stacey Marie Carnival XL Pro Palette, available at BPerfect Cosmetics; Morphe X Lisa Frank 35B Artistry Palette, available at Morphe; Pat McGrath Labs Mothership V Eyeshadow Palette: Bronze Seduction, available at Pat McGrath Labs; ColourPop Glitter Gel in Glamrock, available at ColourPop; ColourPop Lippie Pencil in Minute Man, available at ColourPop; WeMakeup Ever Liquid Lipstick in 28 Amiata Aubergine, available at WeMakeup.

 Advertisement